exercism/csharp/docs/GENERATORS.md

 }
 ```

 This is a fully working generator, no other code needs to be written.
-However, it's simplicity stems from the fact that the test suite and the program itself is reletively trivial.
+However, it's simplicity stems from the fact that the test suite and the program itself is relatively trivial.

 ## Adding A Complex Generator